 Unfortunately, our Dell S2721DGF has bad black uniformity.
 There's significant clouding throughout the screen, and some light bleed in the corners (commonly called IPS glow).
 Local dimming makes it worse, due to the limited number of zones, causing significant clouding around the test cross.
 This varies between units, though, so let us know if you get one that's better than ours.

 Unfortunately, there are some noticeable issues out-of-the-box.
 There are noticeable inaccuracies in brighter shades of gray, and most colors aren't displayed accurately.
 On the other hand, gamma follows the sRGB target curve, and only some darker scenes are displayed a bit darker than they should be.
 Note that the exact out-of-the-box calibration can vary between units.
+If color accuracy is important to you, check out the ASUS ROG Strix XG279Q.

 After calibration, there are no noticeable issues with any color, or with the white balance.
 Gamma follows the sRGB target curve almost perfectly, and the color temperature is very close to our target of 6500K.